 Our thrift store is completely self sustainable and one of the biggest funders of The Orr Center.
 It opened in January of 2018.
 Thanks to generous donations from our community and greater Minnesota, the thrift store pays most of the operating costs of the center including electric, propane/wood heat, repairs, advertising, internet, legal, and accounting costs.

-The art gallery, studio and coffee shop opened in June of 2019.
+The art gallery opened in June of 2019.
 The purpose of the ORRiginality project is to CREATE an esthetically pleasing environment for community, learning and creativity.
 PROMOTE all art as a form of self-expression, mental/emotional health, and discovery.
 SUPPORT local artists from the youngest to the oldest who enhance our community with their work.
 ENCOURAGE positive, healthy, sustainable: living, creating and art.
 TEACH the arts to improve the lives of youth and others, particularly those in crisis or at risk.
-The coffee shop began as an on your honor coffee cart with the hopes of raising enough money to get the old concession counter up to code.
-This will be an ongoing project but eventually the coffee shop will be a place for locals and tourists to visit, read, play chess or checkers, enjoy a light meal or treat, work on puzzles, and just relax on a rainy day with a delicious cup of cappuccino, espresso, hot tea or a good old fashioned cup of Joe.
+This will be an ongoing project but eventually will be a place for locals and tourists to visit, read, play chess or checkers, work on puzzles, and just relax on a rainy day.

 Antique & Junk Store